Retire Before Dad

 Serious collectors have long experienced the price appreciation of fine bottles of wine.

-According to this article at Forbes, a diversified portfolio of wine bottles has lower volatility than stocks.
 Returns are historically higher, too (if you don’t drink them).

 However, you need to know what you’re doing and protect your assets.